What is a Decode Table?

 - Structured Storage: Each Table corresponds to a dedicated table in the Decode database, providing robust and scalable storage.

 - Defined Schema: You explicitly define the columns and their types when you create a Table.
-This brings order to potentially messy spreadsheet data.
+This brings order to potentially messy spreadsheet data, and help our AI powered data cleaning engine know what information to look for in your uploads.

 Anatomy of a Table Schema

-When you define a Table, you specify four main types of columns:
+When you define a Table, you specify the following types of columns:

 - Purpose: This is the single most crucial column.
 It's the unique key that identifies each individual record (like a specific policy or claim).
 Decode uses this to know whether incoming spreadsheet data relates to a new record or is an update to an existing one.